UBC-FRESH/nemora/docs/howto/hps_api.md

 ## Next steps

-- Run `dbhdistfit fit-hps --show-parameters` for a CLI view that mirrors the report above.
+- Run `nemora fit-hps --show-parameters` for a CLI view that mirrors the report above.
-- Use [the HPS dataset guide](hps_dataset.md) to fetch the manuscript dataset via `dbhdistfit fetch-reference-data` when DataLad is available.
+- Use [the HPS dataset guide](hps_dataset.md) to fetch the manuscript dataset via `nemora fetch-reference-data` when DataLad is available.
 - Combine the scripted workflow with `matplotlib` or `polars` to build automated QA reports for multiple plots.